wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 the file descriptors and callback handlers to the AE library such that the operation of the server can be properly driven.

+The central data structure of the AE library is `struct aeEventLoop` (file `ae.h`) which contains information for event handling and registration.
+In particular, field `events` stores an array of registered file descriptors and callback handlers (of type `struct aeFileEvent`).
+Field `fired` stores an array of file descriptors that become readable or writable in the current iteration.
+There are also two callback functions, namely, `beforesleep` and `aftersleep`, that are registered to the event loop object.
+These two functions are set during server initialization and will be called before and after the blocking system call, respectively.

 ## Data Structures

 ### The Dict Object